WillOram/cyber-remediation/README.md

 To be effective remediation events need to be planned and coordinated.

+## Define Objectives

+1. Removing known attacker access to the environment
+2. Removing unknown attacker access to the environment
+3. Prevent the attacker from re-gaining access to the environment
+4. Detect the attacker if they re-gain access to the environment
+5. Limit the attacker’s ability to achieve any objectives if access to the environment is reacquired

 ## Removing known attacker access to the environment
 - [ ] Remove malware (executables, configuration files, temporary files, persistence methods, web shells)
 - [ ] Block known bad IPs